OpenINF/.github/.github/PULL_REQUEST_TEMPLATE.md

   (no spaces - [x]) in all [ ] that apply.
 -->

-# What does this PR do?
+# What Does This PR Do?

 This PR contains: